hichem-18/Student-Score-predict-on-Exam/README.md

   <h3 align="center">Student Performance Project</h3>

 This project leverages a Student Performance Dataset to predict a student's math exam score based on various economic, personal, and social factors.
-The model achieves an accuracy(r2 score) of 89%.
+The model achieves an accuracy (r2 score) of
+<b> 89%. </b>
     <br />
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+    <a href="#">View Demo0 will be deployed Soon</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
+    <a href="https://github.com/hichem-18/mlProjet/issues/new">Report Bug</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
+    <a href="https://github.com/hichem-18/mlProjet/issues/new">Request Feature</a>
   </p>
 </div>